 I currently offer courses in cyberethics and introductory computer programming through the Computing Science department at the University of Alberta.
 I previously taught through the Psychology department where I offered courses on: social behavior, perception, thinking and reasoning, and research methodology.
 I believe that knowledge is most readily assimilated when learners are actively immersed, or are engaging in hands-on activities.
 I do my best to structure my courses with this in mind.
-You may view student evaluations of my teaching at RateMyProfessor
+You may view my prior teaching evaluations through the USRI search interface

 A dominant viewpoint for the past 70 years has been that there is something "special" about language as a skill vs. other skills.
 Why else would so few species have it?
 This viewpoint suggests that language cannot be acquired by the same learning processes that accounts for other types of learning.
 Recently, people have begun challenging this viewpoint and have demonstrated that, in fact, quite a few phenomena in language acquisition can be accounted for by theories of animal learning.
 I have written some (Python) software for using a particular theory of animal learning, called the Rescorla-Wagner model